Naguabo, Puerto Rico: Special Communities

-Comunidades Especiales de Puerto Rico (Special Communities of Puerto Rico) are marginalized communities whose citizens are experiencing a certain amount of social exclusion.
-A map shows these communities occur in nearly every municipality of the commonwealth.
+Comunidades Especiales de Puerto Rico (Special Communities of Puerto Rico) are marginalized communities whose citizens experience some degree of social exclusion.
+A map shows that these communities occur in nearly every municipality of the commonwealth.
 Of the 742 places that were on the list in 2014, the following barrios, communities, sectors, or neighborhoods were in Naguabo: Relámpago neighborhood, Río, Santiago y Lima, Daguao, La Florida, Casco Urbano in barrio-pueblo, Húcares, Maizales, Parcelas La Fe, and Río Blanco.

 Demographics

-Its nickname, Pueblo de los Artistas, comes from several figures born there including Carmen Delia Dipini and Cuqui Torres.
-Independence militant Filiberto Ojeda Ríos, political figure Inés Mendoza and athlete Elmer Williams were also born at Naguabo.
+Its nickname, Pueblo de los Artistas, comes from several figures born there, including Carmen Delia Dipini and Cuqui Torres.
+Independence militant Filiberto Ojeda Ríos, political figure Inés Mendoza, and athlete Elmer Williams were also born at Naguabo.
 Both Diplo and Flores have yearly events held in their honor by the municipal government.
 Near the original settlement of Santiago is Daguao, the area with the highest Afro-Caribbean population in the municipality.